-The prepaid phone card industry generated $296 million and 6.9 billion cards were manufactured, according to the International Card Manufacturers Association (ICMA), a global trade association for card manufacturers, personalizers, issuers and supplier, 2015 Global Card Market and Personalization and Fulfillment Statistics Report.
+The Prepaid Calling Card industry desperately needs fast approvals for a Prepaid Calling Card Account as it easily generated $296 million and 6.9 billion cards were manufactured.
+According to the International Card Manufacturers Association (ICMA), a global trade association for card manufacturers, personalizers, issuers and suppliers, 2015 Global Card Market and Personalization and Fulfillment Statistics Report.

-It’s no surprise prepaid calling cards have gotten so popular since it gives people an easy way to make long distance calls without having any unpredictable phone bills.
+It’s no surprise a Prepaid Calling Card Account has gotten so popular since it gives people an easy way to make long distance calls without having any unpredictable phone bills.
 They also are alternatives for people who can’t make cheaper calls using their home internet connections.

-Though competitive with lots of revenue potential, the prepaid calling card industry is associated with fraudulent and unsuccessful transactions.”
+Though competitive with lots of revenue potential, the Prepaid Calling Card Account industry is associated with fraudulent and unsuccessful transactions.”
 Since these products generate more customer disputes and chargebacks than other businesses, banks label prepaid calling card merchants as “high risk.”
 Merchants that want to operate an e-commerce must be able to process credit card payments.
 To process credit card payments, a business must obtain a prepaid calling card merchant account.
 When businesses are turned away by traditional lending institutions, they can apply to high-risk credit card processor, SecureGlobalPay for a prepaid calling card merchant account.

 Within 24 and 48 hours, SecureGlobalPay will approve accounts for eligible merchants.
 Additionally, SecureGlobalPay offers chargeback management tools, payment gateways, and fraud filters.
 SecureGlobalPay offers the support, tools, and knowledge prepaid calling card businesses need to successfully process credit card payments.
 Additionally, SecureGlobalPay offers guidance on the creation of refund, return, and order cancellation policies.
 Apply now using SecureGlobalPay’s easy online application.